bblacey/ezlo-hub-kit/ReadMe.md

 ```

 ##### Designated contructor
-The designated constructor call site is `constructor(public url: string, private credentials: HubCredentials)` where at the most complex level, the application must provide the hub's `wss://<ip address:port>` url the hub's user credentials represented as an `HubCredentials` object.
+The designated constructor call site is `constructor(public url: string, private credentials: HubCredentials)`.
+An application must provide the hub's `wss://<ip address:port>` url the hub's user credentials represented as an `HubCredentials` object.
 Use of this method is discouraged in favor of `EzloHub.createHub()` above and is documented here purely for completeness.
 ```js
 const { EzloHub, HubCredentials } = require('@bblacey/ezlo-hub-kit');